-Adjusting the Pressure Regulator on a Municipal Water Supply
+3. Adjust the Pressure Regulator on a Municipal Water Supply

 Houses connected to municipal water systems usually have a pressure regulator installed just after the water meter.
 You can adjust this regulator yourself, but you should monitor the pressure to make sure you don't overdo it.
-To check pressure, screw a pressure gauge onto a spigot in the basement or laundry room, open the faucet and check the reading.
+To check pressure, screw a water pressure gauge onto a spigot in the basement or laundry room, open the faucet, and check the reading.
 If it's below 40 psi, use a wrench to open the regulator enough to bring the pressure up to 50 psi.
 The pressure can be slightly higher, but it shouldn't exceed 60 psi.
 You can increase pressure by turning the nut on the top of the regulator in a clockwise direction.

-Flush the Water Heater
+4. Flush the Water Heater

 You might notice low flow only in the hot water faucets, and if it occurs throughout the house, it's often due to scale in the water heater.
 Few homeowners flush their water heaters every year as recommended by manufacturers, and this can result in blockages at the water inlet and outlet.
 You can clean scale manually after emptying the tank and disconnecting the pipes.
 It's a great idea to flush the tank while you're at it.
-Drain the tank, pour a gallon of vinegar through the anode or pressure relief valve opening, refill the tank and let it sit for a day.
+Drain the tank, pour a gallon of vinegar through the anode or pressure relief valve opening, refill the tank, and let it sit for a day.
 The vinegar will dissolve scale inside the tank.

-Clean Individual Faucets with Vinegar
+5. Clean Individual Faucets With Vinegar

-Replace Corroded Plumbing
+6. Replace Corroded Plumbing